scrapper/postrunner/README.md

 PostRunner is an application to manage FIT files such as those produced by Garmin products like the Forerunner 620 (FR620).
 It allows you to import the files from the device and inspect them.

 ## Installation

 PostRunner is a [http://www.ruby-lang.org](Ruby) application.
 You need to have a Ruby 2.0 or later runtime environment installed.
+This application was developed and tested on Linux but may work on other operating systems as well.

 ```
 $ gem install postrunner